 Another thing that will strike you about the Patrick Leigh Fermor house is the courtyard, overlooking Kalamitsi bay.
 A lot of work went into repairing the beautiful mosaics and pebbled floors.
 The local olive and cypress trees and wild flowers make it a fantastic environment to work.

-Staying at the Patrick Leigh Fermor House
+How to stay at Patrick Leigh Fermor House

 In accordance with Leigh Fermor’s vision, the house will primarily be used to accommodate scholars who have been carefully selected from a pool of applicants.
 Researchers, writers, poets and artists will be able to benefit from this amazing, inspirational environment with the spectacular views.